MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Copy-SPOPersonalSitePage.md

 ### -Confirm

-Prompts you for confirmation before executing the command.
+Prompts for confirmation before executing the command.
 For more information, type the following command: `get-help about_commonparameters`

 ```yaml